János Áder

-János Áder (/hu/; born 9 May 1959), is a Hungarian politician and lawyer who served as President of Hungary from 2012 to 2022.
-He is a long-time politician of the right-wing Fidesz.
-As a representative of his party, he took part in the Hungarian Round Table Talks during the end of communism in Hungary in 1989.
-He was a member of the National Assembly of Hungary from 1990 to 2009 and served as its speaker from 1998 to 2002.
-He temporarily presided the Fidesz between 2002 and 2003.
+János Áder (Note: /hu/) (born 9 May 1959) is a Hungarian politician and lawyer who served as President of Hungary from 2012 to 2022.
+A member of Fidesz, he took part in the Hungarian Round Table Talks during the end of communism in Hungary in 1989, before serving as a member of the National Assembly of Hungary from 1990 to 2009 and as its speaker from 1998 to 2002.
+He temporarily presided Fidesz between 2002 and 2003.
 He served as leader of the Fidesz parliamentary group between 2002 and 2006.

-Áder was elected a MEP during the 2009 European Parliament election.
-He functioned as Deputy Chairman of the European Parliament Committee on the Environment, Public Health and Food Safety from January to May 2012. Áder became President of Hungary, after his predecessor Pál Schmitt resigned due to a plagiarism controversy.
-Since Árpád Göncz, János Áder was the first head of state, who was re-elected and able to complete two terms.
-He was ineligible to run for a third term.
-He was succeeded by fellow Fidesz politician Katalin Novák.
+Áder was elected as an MEP during the 2009 European Parliament election.
+He was Deputy Chairman of the European Parliament Committee on the Environment, Public Health and Food Safety from January to May 2012, when he was elected president after his predecessor Pál Schmitt resigned due to a plagiarism controversy. Áder was the first president to serve two terms since Árpád Göncz, and was thus barred from re-election in 2022; he was succeeded by fellow Fidesz politician Katalin Novák.

-Life and career
+Early life and education

 János Áder was born into a Roman Catholic family in the small town of Csorna in Győr-Moson-Sopron County, the son of shop assistant János Áder, Sr. (1932–1980) and accountant Terézia Szabó (born 1938), who worked for the local hospital and retired from there as deputy director for financial affairs. Áder grew up in his hometown and completed his elementary studies there.
 Beginning in 1978, he studied law for five years at the faculty of Law and Political Sciences at Eötvös Loránd University in Budapest.
 From 1986 to 1990, he was a research fellow at the Hungarian Academy of Sciences' Sociological Research Institute.